leeleelee3264/leeleelee3264/README.md

+## Main thought of 2021
+:boom: How to write an understandable and manageable code. :boom:

 ## Hi!
 I'm Jamie Seungmin Lee, here is something about me.

 - I’m currently working as a junior web/server developer for elder health care company
 - I'm learning deeper on Java and Python!
 - I’m looking to collaborate with other amazing developers.
-- The Goal of This 2020: Start contributing fantastic open source projects & one day one commit.
+- The Goal of This 2021: Ready other people's code a lot. (in company, in open source projects)
 - My personal tech blog is over [here!](https://leeleelee3264.github.io/)
 <br />